 The primary obstacle to meeting underserved needs is attributed to a lack of adequate housing dollars.
 The second obstacle is the continued complexity of available housing programs which are difficult to combine and/or administer.
 The funding issue will continue to be a problem due to this lack of availability of funds and the increased demand/competitiveness of grant applications.
-However, the City of Goldsboro have been successful in working with private financial institutions and lenders, within the area, continue to support the City's affordable housing initiatives by making available advantageous mortgage programs that assist low-to-moderate income residents to become first-time homebuyers.
+However, the City of Goldsboro have been successful in working with private financial institutions and lenders, within the area, continue to support the City's affordable housing initiatives by making available advantageous mortgage programs that assist low-to-moderate income residents to become first-time homebuyers, in some cases.
 This has been an good source for leverage additional funding to support the local program needs.
+Although, the City has seen that underwriting requirements for some lenders are posing a issue for LMI residents seeking mortgage loans.
 The City will continue to focus funding sources primarily to support the Homebuyer Assistance Program (HBA), the Urgent Repair Program, and public services provided by community based organization and/or nonprofits.
 Additional funding as needed will be sought from other available sources.